mnavarrocarter/mnavarro.dev/content/en/posts/golden-rule-code.md

 Sometimes, people talk about picking the wrong abstraction early as the worst mistake you can possibly do.

-I've done this so many times, and it really not that terrible at all and quite simple to correct.
+I've done this so many times, and it is not that terrible at all and quite simple to correct.
 I have many stories about this.

 I once coded an interface for money conversion in a project I was doing.
 It was very simple.
 It was called `MoneyConverter` and has one method `Convert`.
-It took `Money` instance and a currency as arguments and returned a new `Money` instance with the converted amount.
+It took a `Money` instance and a currency as arguments and returned a new `Money` instance with the converted amount.

 I implemented that using an external api, but that does not matter.
 This is how